 bemol [noun, m] – flat (musical term), plural form used as part of an expression (see below)

 Recently I’ve been struggling with a decision I needed to make in my professional life – my work-life balance was suffering and I knew I had to let a valued client go.
-I mentioned my dilemma to my subtitler friend Marta yesterday and she said that “a veces hay que echarle bemoles” (sometimes you have to do things with guts/balls).
+I mentioned my dilemma to my subtitler friend Marta yesterday and she said that “a veces hay que echarle bemoles” (sometimes you have to grow a pair).
 Wise words, Marta!
 (To learn more fabulous expressions from Marta, check out her cinema translation blog here.)

 I had a vague inkling that bemol was a musical term, but of course I had to look it up, because a “vague inkling” is never enough!
 I found that “bemol” means “flat“, as in “El Concierto de Brandeburgo no. 6 de Bach es en si bemol mayor” (Bach’s Brandenburg Concerto no. 6 is in B flat major).
 I find musical language super tricky to translate because I only know the system I was taught – C major, D minor, etc., so I always have to picture Julie Andrews singing “Doe a deer” to work out the equivalent in Spanish!
 (It is also important to remember that “tea – a drink with jam and bread” is actually “si” not “ti” in Spanish.)